What biochemical blood test is normal? table. Normal cholesterol value in women

 Phosphatase alkaline

 An enzyme widely distributed in human tissues.
-The hepatic and bone forms of alkaline phosphatase, the activity of which is determined in the blood serum, are of the greatest clinical importance.
+The hepatic and bone forms of alkaline phosphatase are of greatest clinical importance, the activity of which is determined in the blood serum.

 Cholesterol (total cholesterol)

-The main blood lipid, which enters the body with food, is also synthesized by liver cells.
+The main blood lipid that enters the body with food and is also synthesized by liver cells.

-One of the most atherogenic, "harmful" fractions of lipids.
+One of the most atherogenic, “harmful” lipid fractions.
 LDL is very rich in cholesterol and, transporting it to vascular cells, lingers in them, forming atherosclerotic plaques.

 Triglycerides

-Neutral fats in blood plasma are an important indicator of lipid metabolism.
+Neutral fats found in blood plasma are an important indicator of lipid metabolism.

-An indicator that reflects the total amount of proteins in the blood.
+An indicator reflecting the total amount of proteins in the blood.
 Its decrease is observed in some diseases of the liver and kidneys, accompanied by increased excretion of protein in the urine.
-Increase - with blood diseases and infectious and inflammatory processes.
+Increased in blood diseases and infectious and inflammatory processes.

 Albumen

-The most important blood protein, accounting for about half of all serum proteins.
-A decrease in the content of albumin can also be a manifestation of certain diseases of the kidneys, liver, and intestines.
-An increase in albumin is usually associated with dehydration.
+The most important protein in the blood, making up approximately half of all serum proteins.
+A decrease in albumin content can also be a manifestation of certain diseases of the kidneys, liver, and intestines.
+Elevated albumin is usually associated with dehydration.

 Normal albumin values: 35-52 g/l